kubernetes-retired/service-catalog/charts/resources/binding/README.md

-# Service Catalog Broker Resource
+# Service Catalog Binding Resource

 This chart contains a single binding resource intended for use by the service-catalog system running in Third Party Resource mode.